osrf-migration/srcsim-wiki/finals_task1.md

 same goes for `yaw_correct_now`.

-1. After `pitch_correct_now` is true for a target number of seconds (now using 5 s), `pitch_completed` becomes True.
-Make sure the handle stays in place, because if the pitch value moves away from the target, `pitch_completed` goes back to False.
-The same applies to yaw.
+1. After `pitch_correct_now` is true for a target number of seconds (now using 5 s), `pitch_completed` becomes True and checkpoint 2 is complete.

-1. When both `pitch_completed` and `yaw_completed` are true for the same time (i.e. both values have been correct for over 5 seconds at the same time), checkpoint 2 is completed.
+The same happens for yaw.
+You can complete either of them for this checkpoint to be considered completed.

 1. You should see a message like this on the task update, which includes the time of checkpoint 2's completion:

         task: 1
         current_checkpoint: 3